fdm-monster/fdm-monster/docs/1_GETTING_STARTED.md

 ![Image](images/task-manager.png)

-If things are working, you can open fdm monster with this URL: http://localhost:4000 or http://127.0.0.1:4000
+If things are working, you can open fdm monster with this URL: http://localhost:4000 or http://127.0.0.1:4000.

+Documentation on how to create and place printers on the grid will follow asap!

 Please continue to [2_ENVIRONMENT_SETUP.md](2_ENVIRONMENT_SETUP.md) to change setup configurations.